Politics of Veneto: Provinces

-Veneto is subdivided into seven provinces, including Venice which has functioned as a metropolitan city, with the mayor of Venice functioning also as metropolitan mayor, since 2015.
+Veneto is subdivided into seven provinces.
+They include Venice, which became a metropolitan city in 2015.
+In the latter case, the mayor of Venice functions authomatically also as metropolitan mayor, without any specific election.

 All the seven provinces, but especially Vicenza, Verona and Padua, were long Christian Democratic heartlands.
 In the early 1990s, when the Venetian and Italian party systems experienced huge realignments, Treviso, Vicenza and Verona became strongholds of Liga Veneta–Lega Nord, while in Padua, the region's most populated, Forza Italia/The People of Freedom/Forza Italia was the dominant political force; only two provinces, Venice and Rovigo, have traditionally been the powerbases of the centre-left coalition and, more recently, the Democratic Party, while Belluno was long a swing province.
 In the 2020 regional election Liga Veneta, which fielded two lists, came largely first in each and every province.

 After a reform was enacted in 2014, provinces have lost most powers to the region and the municipalities, and, contextually, provincial presidents have been elected by mayors and municipal councillors, whose votes are weighted according to the population of their municipalities.
 In some cases, elected presidents represent bipartisan or trans-party coalitions.
-For instance, in 2014 Enoch Soranzo was elected in Padua thanks to the decisive support of the Democratic Party, while the majority of the centre-right coalition had endorsed another candidate.
-Contextually, Achille Variati was endorsed both by the Democrats and Forza Italia in Vicenza and, more recently, Sergio Giordani was the joint candidate of all running parties in 2022.
+For instance, in 2014 Enoch Soranzo was elected in Padua thanks to the decisive support of the Democratic Party, while the majority of the centre-right coalition had endorsed another candidate Achille Variati was endorsed both by the Democrats and Forza Italia in Vicenza.
+More recently, in 2022 Sergio Giordani was the unopposed joint candidate of all running parties in Padua and Andrea Nardin, who would later join the Brothers of Italy, was supported by a cross-bench coalition composed mainly by Liga Veneta and the Democratic Party, formed against the official candidate of the Brothers of Italy, in Vicenza.
+In 2026 Daniele Canella of Liga Veneta was elected with no opposition to succeed to Giordani in Padua, being supported by all parties, especially the Democratic Party, while he had originally lost his party's nomination.

-In the following table, inhabitants are updated according to April 2024 ISTAT figures.